Yarn/telegram-bot/readme.md

 config.txt
 ```
 auth token for bot
-comma seperated list of ids for admins
+comma separated list of ids for admins
-comma seperated list of ids for sources
+comma separated list of ids for sources
 use empty lines if not providing sources or admins
 ```